Rocky Mountain National Park Closed as Wildfire Explodes Across Colorado

-Officials closed the Rocky Mountain National Park to visitors on Thursday after a wildfire exploded across Colorado and forecasters predicted more dangerous fire conditions across the region.
+Officials closed the Rocky Mountain National Park to visitors on Thursday after a wildfire exploded across Colorado and forecasters predicted more dangerous fire conditions across the region, NBC News reports.

 The park, which spans the Continental Divide and is one of the most visited national parks in the country, was closed after the blaze — known as the East Troublesome Fire — burned across 100,000 acres on Wednesday, incident commander Noel Livingston said during a morning briefing.